German National Library of Economics: Services

 The ZBW maintains the search portal EconBiz containing more than 10 million datasets of bibliographic references for economics and business studies.
 The ZBW also offers an online reference service, Research Guide EconDesk, which provides guidance for literature and data searches in economics and business studies.

 The ZBW is an active player in the Open Access movement which aims for free access to scholarly research output.
 It is the chief negotiator for national licences in economics in Germany.

 The repository EconStor serves as a platform for the free publication of research output in economics.
 Authors and publishing institutions can publish without charges on EconStor.

 More than 400 institutions use EconStor for the digital dissemination of their publications in Open Access.
 It is an input service for RePEc and one of its most frequently used archives.
-All titles in EconStor are indexed by search engines such as Google, Google Scholar and BASE, and distributed to databases such as WoldCat, OpenAire and EconBiz.
+All titles in EconStor are indexed by search engines such as Google, Google Scholar and BASE, and distributed to databases such as WorldCat, OpenAire and EconBiz.

 The ZBW Journal Data Archive is a service for the editors of scholarly journals in economics.
 Editors can deposit datasets and other material relating to empirical articles and provide access to them in order to enable reproducibility of published research findings.

 The ZBW publishes two journals of economic policy, Wirtschaftsdienst and Intereconomics.

 The ZBW also provides support for researchers dealing with the different aspects of the digitisation of the science system, such as publishing in Open Access or research data management.